 - finding an alternative to shouting over the music (such as using a microphone)

-Here’s a list of common Primary School team sports that are deemed permitted because their Governing Bodies have developed safety guidance…
+Here’s a list of common Primary School team sports that are deemed ok because their Governing Bodies have developed safety guidance…

-For a comprehensive list, and links to Governing Bodies… https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-phased-return-of-sport-and-recreation/return-to-recreational-team-sport-framework
+For a comprehensive list, and links to Governing Bodies, find everything you need on this page of the government website.

-Pupils should be kept in consistent groups and sports equipment thoroughly cleaned between each use by different individual groups.
+Pupils should be kept in the same groups, and sports equipment thoroughly cleaned between each use by different groups.

-Outdoor sports should be prioritised where possible, and large indoor spaces used where it is not, maximising natural ventilation flows (through opening windows and doors or using air conditioning systems wherever possible).
-We have created the following resources to help when the weather is bad and the hall is out of use… https://peplanning.org.uk/downloads/classroom-pe/
+Outdoor sports should be prioritised where possible, and large indoor spaces used where it is not.
+Maximise natural ventilation flows by opening windows and doors or using air conditioning systems wherever possible.
+We have created resources to help when the weather is bad and the hall is out of use – find our classroom PE resources here.

 Schools are able to work with external coaches, clubs and organisations for curricular activities where they are satisfied that it is safe to do so.

-For support and advice, please feel free to contact us.
+For support and advice on school sport, please feel free to contact us.